LorenzoTarricone/Compressed-Sensing-to-Pooling-and-Deconvolution-of-Pd-Catalyzed-Cross-Coupling-Reactions-Experiments/README.md

 # Compressed-Sensing-to-Pooling-and-Deconvolution-of-Pd-Catalyzed-Cross-Coupling-Reactions-Experiments
 This repository contains Python implementations of the deconvolution algorithms presented in the paper titled "Compressed Sensing Approach to Pooling and Deconvolution of Pd-Catalyzed Cross-Coupling Reactions."
-The code uses compressed sensing techniques and group testing principles to efficiently screen catalysts in high-throughput experiments.
+An updated draft of the paper can be found [here](https://drive.google.com/file/d/10rbDDRqr5-LMHrAWEbvfnymOKy3wxHzL/view?usp=drive_link) The code uses compressed sensing techniques and group testing principles to efficiently screen catalysts in high-throughput experiments.
 Additionally, this repository includes a guide on integrating these methods as TIBCO Spotfire data functions.

 ## Table of Contents
 - [Overview](#overview)